concord-consortium/document-store/API.md

 - PATCH /v2/documents/:id - updates the contents of a document specified by id using the JSON Patch specification.
 This requires the document's read-write access keys.

 - POST /v2/documents?[shared=(true|false)]&[source=<id>] - either creates a new document using the raw post content or creates a copy of a document identified by the source query parameter.
 By default the newly created document does not have the sharing bit set but that can be set by passing ```shared=true``` as a parameter.
-If the source parameter is passed it must be a shared document or else the copy with fail.
-No access key is needed.
+If the source parameter is passed with no access key it must be a shared document or else the copy with fail.
+If a valid read or read-write access key is passed a unshared document can be used as the source.
 If a document is created this returns a 201 status code with the following json response:  ```{status: "[Created|Copied]", valid: true, id: <document.id>, readAccessKey: <document.read_access_key>, readWriteAccessKey: <document.read_write_access_key>}```.

+- GET /v2/documents/:id/launch - same as v1 launch page

+- POST /v2/documents/create_keys - this is private endpoint only necessary to help migrate LARA documents from the V1 API to the V2 API

 ### Version 2 Access keys